R. Glen Uhrig, PhD, MSc

 BIOL 343 - Techniques for Macromolecular Characterization

 Critical discussion and use of techniques for characterizing macromolecules from prokaryotic and eukaryotic systems.
 This course provides the theoretical and hands-on experience required to use classic and cutting-edge technologies to characterize the properties of these macromolecules.
-Prerequisite: BIOL 207 and consent of instructor.
+Prerequisite: BIOL 207, BIOL 391, and BIOCH 200, or consent of Department.
 Credit can only be obtained for one of BIOL 343 or 543 or MICRB 343 or 345.

 BIOL 543 - Advanced Techniques for Macromolecular Characterization